SougataMukherjee/interview-kit/theory/html.md

 **Q26: What is the difference between HTMLCollection and NodeList?**

 - HTMLCollection: live, updates automatically.Returned by methods like document.getElementsByTagName() or getElementsByClassName()
-- NodeList: static, doesn’t auto-update.Returned by document.querySelectorAll() or childNodes also can use forEach directly for loop
+- NodeList: static, doesn't auto-update.Returned by document.querySelectorAll() or childNodes also can use forEach directly for loop

 **Q27: What are ARIA roles?**